iammR0OT/HTB/forest.md

 <img width="663" alt="Pasted image 20231130195233" src="https://github.com/iammR0OT/iammR0OT.github.io/assets/74102381/f89a3cff-6e4c-4dac-824d-3c36587a34fd">

 We successfully logged in using anonymous credentials to SMB but didn't find any shares.
-Since anonymous login is enabled, we can enumerate the domain using **[enum4linux](https://cheatsheet.haax.fr/network/services-enumeration/135_rpc/)**.
+Since anonymous login is enabled, we can enumerate the domain using [enum4linux](https://cheatsheet.haax.fr/network/services-enumeration/135_rpc/).

 [enum4linux](https://cheatsheet.haax.fr/network/services-enumeration/135_rpc/) is a Linux utility used for enumerating information from **Windows** and **Samba** systems.
 It is designed to extract valuable information during the post-exploitation phase of penetration testing or security assessments.
-The tool is particularly useful for **gathering information** about `shares, users, and other details from SMB (Server Message Block) servers.` You can use [enum4linux](https://cheatsheet.haax.fr/network/services-enumeration/135_rpc/) -h for its help menu.
+The tool is particularly useful for **gathering information** about shares, users, and other details from SMB (Server Message Block) servers.
+You can use [enum4linux](https://cheatsheet.haax.fr/network/services-enumeration/135_rpc/) -h for its help menu.

 ```bash
 $ enum4linux -d -r -o 10.10.10.161